dominig/pyscript_power_load_balance/README.md

 First time required HA restart.\
 Later modification are activated automatically when file is saved or touched.\
 Debug in via the logger.\
-Typo and indentiation errors when provisioning configuration are easily done.\
+Typo and indentiation errors when provisioning configuration are easily done.

+You will need to create virtual switches.\
+I used HACS.Virtual switches but HA group Toogle also works.

+Enjoy\
+Dominig